kaboc/pot/README.md

 ### Policy

-This package is not going to adopt new features easily so that it'll be kept simple.
+This package will not adopt new features easily so that it'll be kept simple to use.
 The focus will be more on enhancing stability and robustness.

 ## Usage

-Create a pot with a function that instantiates an object.
-The function is going to be called "factory" in this document.
+Create a pot with a so-called Singleton factory that instantiates an object.

 ```dart
 final counterPot = Pot(() => Counter(0));
 ```

-Now you can use the pot wherever it is if the file containing the above declaration is imported.
+Now you can use the pot whatever file importing the above declaration.

 Note that the created pot should be assigned to a global variable unless there is some special reason not to.